 - Your lawn has a thick bed of spongy thatch: This will require a scarifier because it is more invasive and can pull thatch from deep within the lawn.
 But remember that a scarifier will rip the soil inside out during this process and will require raking for cleanup.
 Your lawn will also temporarily look rougher until newer and healthier grass grows.

 - The thatch is no more than half an inch thick: In this case, using a dethatcher will be sufficient because the thatch bed will not be too deep.
 You can easily pull out the thatch and all the debris without needing to open the soil for new grass growth.

 What Are the Different Types of Scarifiers and Dethatchers Available?

-You can find different types of scarifiers and dethatchers on the market.
-Your choice will depend on several factors, such as the size of your lawn, ease of use, budget, and operational costs.
+There are a few different types of scarifiers and dethatchers on the market.
+Your choice will ultimately depend on several factors, such as the size of your lawn, ease of use, budget, and operational costs.